manochsan22/SURF-algorithm-by-CSMSU/README.md

 # SURF-algorithm-by-CSMSU
-How to detect keypoit by SURF algorithm
+How to detect keypoint by SURF algorithm
 # Requirement
 # 1.Install python
 # set path of python